Jason Sia, Pianist

 Mr. Sia started his piano studies at the age of 6 and received his formal musical education at the San Francisco Conservatory of Music, and at the Aspen Music School and Festival in Colorado.
 He earned his Bachelor and Master Degrees in Piano Performance at California State University, Sacramento, under the tutelage of Dr. Gene Savage and Dr. Lorna Peters, graduating cum laude.
 He has performed at Carnegie Hall and master classes for internationally renowned concert pianists and celebrated pedagogues such as Louis Lortie, Gilbert Kalish, Minuro Nojima, Thomas Schumacher, Leon Fleisher, Gabriel Chodos, John McCarthy, and Olivier Cazal.
 Abroad, he has attended summer piano festivals and performed at master classes and recitals at such places as the Colmar International Music Festival in France, at the Hong Kong Academy of Performing Arts, the Korean National University of Arts, and the University of the Philippine Conservatory of Music.

 At California State University in Sacramento, Mr. Sia was immediately selected to join the International Music Honor Society of Phi Kappa Lambda, the Academic Honor Society of Phi Kappa Phi, the Golden Key International Honour Society for academic excellence, and the Mu Phi Epsilon International Professional Music Fraternity for his pianist accomplishments.
-He was a recipient for the talent-based music scholarship each semester through his graduation, and also received the distinguished CSUS Faculty Merit Scholarship Award in 1996 for academic achievement.
+He was a recipient for the talent-based music scholarship each semester through his graduation, and also received the distinguished CSUS Faculty Merit Scholarship Award in 1996 for his academic achievement.
 Mr. Sia’s avid enthusiasm for avant- garde music was recognized by becoming a three-time winner of the Festival of New American Music (FENAM) Artist Competition.